Cypherpunk: Etymology and the Cypherpunks mailing list

 In late 1992, Eric Hughes, Timothy C. May, and John Gilmore founded a small group that met monthly at Gilmore's company Cygnus Solutions in the San Francisco Bay Area and was humorously termed cypherpunks by Jude Milhon at one of the first meetings—derived from cipher and cyberpunk.
-In November 2006, the word was added to the Oxford English Dictionary.

-The Cypherpunks mailing list was started in 1992, and by 1994 had 700 subscribers.
+In November 2006, the word was added to the Oxford English Dictionary.The Cypherpunks mailing list was started in 1992, and by 1994 had 700 subscribers.
 At its peak, it was a very active forum with technical discussions ranging over mathematics, cryptography, computer science, political and philosophical discussion, personal arguments and attacks, etc., with some spam thrown in.
 An email from John Gilmore reports an average of 30 messages a day from December 1, 1996, to March 1, 1999, and suggests that the number was probably higher earlier.
 The number of subscribers is estimated to have reached 2,000 in the year 1997.

 In early 1997, Jim Choate and Igor Chudov set up the Cypherpunks Distributed Remailer, a network of independent mailing list nodes intended to eliminate the single point of failure inherent in a centralized list architecture.
 At its peak, the Cypherpunks Distributed Remailer included at least seven nodes.
-By mid-2005, al-qaeda.net ran the only remaining node.
+By mid-2005, al-qaeda.net (Riad S. Wahby) ran the only remaining node.
 In mid-2013, following a brief outage, the al-qaeda.net node's list software was changed from Majordomo to GNU Mailman, and subsequently the node was renamed to cpunks.org.
 The CDR architecture is now defunct, though the list administrator stated in 2013 that he was exploring a way to integrate this functionality with the new mailing list software.

-For a time, the cypherpunks mailing list was a popular tool with mailbombers, who would subscribe a victim to the mailing list in order to cause a deluge of messages to be sent to him or her.
-(This was usually done as a prank, in contrast to the style of terrorist referred to as a mailbomber.)
+For a time, the cypherpunks mailing list was a popular tool with mailbombers, who would subscribe a victim to the mailing list in order to cause a deluge of messages to be sent to them (usually as a prank, in contrast to the style of terrorist referred to as a mailbomber).
 This precipitated the mailing list sysop(s) to institute a reply-to-subscribe system.
 Approximately two hundred messages a day was typical for the mailing list, divided between personal arguments and attacks, political discussion, technical discussion, and early spam.

 The cypherpunks mailing list had extensive discussions of the public policy issues related to cryptography and on the politics and philosophy of concepts such as anonymity, pseudonyms, reputation, and privacy.
 These discussions continue both on the remaining node and elsewhere as the list has become increasingly moribund.

 Events such as the GURPS Cyberpunk raid lent weight to the idea that private individuals needed to take steps to protect their privacy.
 In its heyday, the list discussed public policy issues related to cryptography, as well as more practical nuts-and-bolts mathematical, computational, technological, and cryptographic matters.
 The list had a range of viewpoints and there was probably no completely unanimous agreement on anything.
 The general attitude, though, definitely put personal privacy and personal liberty above all other considerations.